Global learning opportunities

 -

-Global subjects
+Global and interstate subjects

 Melbourne Law School offers elective subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs.